To change your logo go to the 'Page Master' under the 'Design' menu

 There are of course several books written about coping with children on boats.
 I think the most informative is not a 'how to do it' book but 'One Summer's Grace' by Libby Purves, 1989, and widely available as a paperback.
 Her emotions and views about sailing around the UK with her two children aged three and five at the time, and her husband, are incredibly helpful to those who struggle with just a trip round the bay.

 I am often asked if my children enjoy the sailing.
 Silly question.
 I have never asked in case I get the answer I don't want.
+David Cameron made the mistake of asking the British people if they wanted to leave Europe, and look what happened.

 Off for a girly gossip